MikaBerglund/Getting-Started-with-Cosmos-DB/Part05-readme.md

-# Part 05: Querying Data Using the Data Model
+# Part 05: Reading and Writing Data Using the Data Model

 [<- Part 4](Part04-readme.md)